 So, how do we get those delightful dark orange yolks from our backyard chickens?

-Let your ladies roam a pasture (or a garden — especially if you’re digging over new beds — or even just a new patch of dirt in their chicken tractor) for an orange-boosting bug buffet.
+Let your ladies roam a pasture (or a garden — especially if you’re digging over soil — or even just a new patch of dirt in their chicken tractor) for an orange-boosting bug buffet.
+They like to scratch through leaf piles and layers of mulch where grubs often hide.

 Give them plenty of fresh greens to increase the lutein in their yolks.
-The darker the green the better, so I often fix them a feast of edible amaranth (one of my favorite summer greens), kale, collards, broccoli leaves, or whatever I happen to have growing in my garden.
-If it’s the middle of winter and your garden greens are lacking, you can feed them alfalfa.
+The darker the green the better, so I often fix them a feast of edible amaranth (one of my favorite summer greens), kale, mustard, broccoli leaves, or whatever I happen to have growing in my garden.
+If it’s the middle of winter and your garden greens are lacking, you can give them alfalfa.

-They’re very handy helpers at the end of the season when most of my greens have bolted and become bug-ridden.
-Let the chickens clean up those plants before you pull them out for your compost pile.
+Chickens are very handy helpers at the end of the season when most of my greens have bolted and become aphid-ridden.
+Let the chickens clean up those plants before you toss them into the compost.
 It’s a win for everybody!
 (Except the bugs, that is…)

 (As an aside, don’t be fooled by the cheater method that egg factories take, and simply feed your chickens more corn.
 While corn can give your yolks that nice golden color, it has little nutritional value.)